jrmurad/bazel-sandbox/README.md

 1. prove that a create-react-app project can use bazel-built npm package within monorepo
 1. image storyshots through docker
+1. macro for service + binary + proxy (or envoy to deal with ports?)
+1. macro for component + tests

 ### Should Have